-3.69 Lancashire County Council is the minerals and waste planning authority and the highways authority for the area.
+3.85 Lancashire County Council is the minerals and waste, education and highways planning authority for the area.
 Any issues concerning these matters are best directed to one of the borough's six County Councillors, whose overriding duty is to the whole community of Lancashire, although they also have a special duty to their constituents.